Originally published: 24 March 2026

 Disposable gloves

-Used in hygiene-sensitive environments such as cleaning, maintenance or food-related tasks.
+Used in hygiene-sensitive or contamination-sensitive environments such as cleaning, maintenance and some service tasks.

 š Explore all options: Work Gloves

-The most suitable gloves will depend on the work being carried out and the level of risk involved.
+The most suitable gloves depend on the task being carried out, the materials being handled and the level of risk involved.

 Construction and trades